-The south-east (RSE) and north (RN) extended sources shown in Figure \ref{fig:radio} are located roughly at 1~Mpc from the X-ray peak (${\rm R. A.}=143.8061$, ${\rm Dec.}=0.7926$).
-The projected size of RSE and RN is 440~kpc$\times$190~kpc and 570~kpc$\times$380~kpc, respectively.
+The southeast (RSE) and north (RN) extended sources shown in Figure \ref{fig:radio} are located roughly 1~Mpc from the X-ray peak (${\rm R. A.}=143.8061$, ${\rm Dec.}=0.7926$).
+The projected sizes of RSE and RN are 440~kpc$\times$190~kpc and 570~kpc$\times$380~kpc, respectively.
 Their major axes are roughly perpendicular to the lines connecting the sources and the X-ray peak.
-The surface brightness of RSE increases sharply towards its outer edge and gradually decreases towards the centre of the cluster system.
-This trend in the surface brightness is not clearly seen in RN where the radio emission is slightly brighter in the central region of the source.
+The surface brightness of RSE increases sharply towards its outer edge and gradually decreases towards the center of the cluster system.
+This trend in surface brightness is not clearly seen in RN where the radio emission is slightly brighter in the central region of the source.
 Figure \ref{fig:gmrt_hsc} shows that these extended radio sources are not obviously associated with any optical sources.
-Due to the location, morphological properties, and the lack of optical counterparts for RSE and RN, we classify them as radio relics.
+Because of the location, morphological properties, and the lack of optical counterparts for RSE and RN, we classify them as radio relics.

 We measure the integrated flux densities and spectral indices for the relics and present the measurements in Table \ref{tab:sources}.
-For the flux density measurements we select only pixels that are above $3\sigma$ in the high-resolution LOFAR and uGMRT images (Figure \ref{fig:radio}, left).
-RN is roughly 2-3 times brighter and has a steeper spectral index than RSE (i.e. $-1.31\pm0.12$ for RN compared with $-0.97\pm0.13$ for RSE).
+For the flux density measurements, we select only pixels that are above $3\sigma$ in the high-resolution LOFAR and uGMRT images (Figure \ref{fig:radio}, left).
+The RN source is roughly two to three times brighter and has a steeper spectral index than RSE (i.e., $-1.31\pm0.12$ for RN compared with $-0.97\pm0.13$ for RSE).
 The spectral index distribution of radio emission in the cluster vicinity is shown in the low-resolution image in Figure \ref{fig:spx}c.
-The spectral index for RSE steepens roughly from $\sim-0.80$ in the outer region to $-1.72$ in the inner region of the source.
-For RN, the spectral index decreases approximately from $\sim-0.95$ to $-1.51$ across the width of the relic towards the cluster centre (see Figure \ref{fig:spx}c and \ref{fig:spx_profiles}).
-The spectral steepening across the width of relics has been observed in merging galaxy clusters and indicates the energy losses due to the inverse-Compton and synchrotron processes in the region behind a shock \citep[e.g.][]{Giacintucci2008,VanWeeren2010,Hoang2017}.
+The spectral index for RSE steepens from $\sim-0.80$ in the outer region to $-1.72$ in the inner region of the source.
+For RN, the spectral index decreases from $\sim-0.95$ to $-1.51$ across the width of the relic towards the cluster center (see Figures \ref{fig:spx}c and \ref{fig:spx_profiles}).
+Spectral steepening across the width of the relics has been observed in merging galaxy clusters and indicates energy losses due to the inverse-Compton and synchrotron processes in the region behind a shock \citep[e.g.,][]{Giacintucci2008,VanWeeren2010,Hoang2017}.